Search

 Reporting entities may also need to consider other potential accounting implications of the SCOTUS ruling that are not directly related to the previously paid tariffs or their potential refunds.

-For more information about certain financial reporting implications of economic and fiscal policy uncertainty, please see Snapshot 2025-01.
+For more information about certain financial reporting implications of economic and fiscal policy uncertainty, see Snapshot 2025-01.

 Estimates, including going concern assessments

 While the SCOTUS ruling invalidated the IEEPA tariffs, President Trump quickly ordered the imposition of other tariffs at similar levels to the IEEPA tariffs under different legal authorities.
-Reporting entities may need to consider the impact of these new tariffs in certain estimates, including in any assessment of the reporting entity’s ability to remain a going concern under ASC 205-40.
+Reporting entities may need to consider the impact of these new tariffs on certain estimates, including in any assessment of the reporting entity’s ability to remain a going concern under ASC 205-40.

 Customer contracts